totaldebug/atomic-calendar-revive/README.md

 - Show time of events in a different way (dates, hours)
 - Custom colors and settings for different calendars, custom font sizes, colors of every text and line
 - Move today's completed events up and dim them
-- Show progress bar before the next event
+- Highlight the next event, or showprogress bar
 - No need to load external libraries
 - Translations included